-All of the companies receiving a property tax abatement in 2016 met or exceeded full-time employment projections as per reporting requirements.
+All of the companies receiving a property tax abatement in 2016 met employment compliance as per their performance agreement.
 Amarr Garage Doors exceeded projected employment by four hundred fifty-eight percent (458%), Grandstand exceeded projected employment by two hundred twenty percent (220%).
 Sunlite achieved fifty-six percent (56%) of their projected employment for the 2016 abatement year.
 Overall, the three companies receiving a property tax abatement during 2016 met two hundred sixty-eight (268%) of new, full-time job projections.